AlienMedoff/Aether-TMA-TON-Agent-OS/README.md

+### 🛡 Security Philosophy
-Security Philosophy: We assume that LLMs are insecure by design.
-Therefore, all financial logic exists outside the agent's reach.
-The agent is a "guest" in the Aether-TMA runtime, with permissions restricted by the AetherVault smart contract.
-We don't trust the AI; we verify the intent.
+> **We assume that LLMs are insecure by design.** Therefore, all financial logic exists *outside* the agent's reach.
+The agent is a "guest" in the Aether-TMA runtime, with permissions restricted by the `AetherVault` smart contract. **We don't trust the AI; we verify the intent.**

-The Security Perimeter: How AetherVault restricts the Agent"
+### 🛑 The Security Perimeter

-The diagram below shows the flow.
-Notice how the Agent is separated from the Smart Contracts by the Aether Runtime, ensuring it never touches your private keys directly.
+**The diagram below shows the flow.
+Notice how the Agent is separated from the Smart Contracts by the Aether Runtime, ensuring it never touches your private keys directly.**

 ```